 A Start-To-Close Timeout is the maximum time allowed for a single Activity Task Execution.

-The default Start-To-Close Timeout is the same as the Schedule-To-Close Timeout.
+The default Start-To-Close Timeout is the same as the default Schedule-To-Close Timeout.

 The main use case for the Start-To-Close timeout is to detect when a Worker crashes after it has started executing an Activity Task.

-If this timeout is reached the following takes place:
+If this timeout is reached, the following actions occur:

-- If there is a Retry Policy that dictates a retry, then the Temporal Server schedules another Activity Task.
+- If a Retry Policy dictates a retry, the Temporal Cluster schedules another Activity Task.

 - The attempt count increments by 1 in the Workflow Execution's mutable state.

 - The Start-To-Close Timeout timer is reset.